chuahjiajie/tp/docs/DeveloperGuide.md

 3. Add the split amount to each member's "payment owed" field (this field has yet to be implemented).

+### \[Proposed\] Attendance Tracking

+After members of a CCA has been added to CCA Manager, it is expected to be able to track their attendance.
+This will be displayed below their CCA.

+An example command for setting attendance is ``setatt n\John Doe a\9 s\10``.
+Which means "Set the attendance of John Doe to be 9 out of 10 sessions".
+The process is as follows.

+1. Retrieve the attendance information of John Doe.
+2. Edit the attendance details according to the input.
+3. Update the attendance details of the person in the model.

+An example command for setting the number of sessions is ``setsess n\John Doe s\10``.
+Which means "Set the number of sessions of John Doe to be 10".
+The process is as follows.

+1. Retrieve the attendance information of John Doe.
+2. Increment the attendance value by 1.
+3. Update the attendance details of the person in the model.

+An example command for incrementing attendance is ``incatt n\John Doe``.
+Which means "Increment the attendance of John Doe by 1".
+The process is as follows.

+1. Retrieve the attendance information of John Doe.
+2. Edit the session detail according to the input.
+3. Update the attendance details of the person in the model.

 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**